AILANG Examples

 The simplest AILANG program with I/O effects:

-module examples/hello
+module examples/runnable/hello

-println("Hello, AILANG!")
+print("Hello, AILANG!")

 Run it:

-ailang run --caps IO --entry main examples/hello.ail
+ailang run --caps IO --entry main examples/runnable/hello.ail

 Key concepts: